Varroa mite – frequently asked questions

 Permits required for bee movements

-A permit is required prior to entry into Victoria for the movement of bees, hives, queen bees, used beekeeping equipment, pollen for bee feeding, or bee products (including honeycomb) from all states and territories.
+A permit is required prior to entry into Victoria for the movement of bees, hives and queen bees from states and territories not free from Varroa mite.

 A health certificate must also be completed by beekeepers wanting to bring these items into Victoria.

-Items that do not require a permit are drone semen, processed honey, processed wax and propolis for human consumption.
+Items that do not require a permit are drone semen, processed honey, processed wax, pollen for bee feeding and propolis for human consumption.
 These items will still require a health certificate.

 Permits are reviewed on a case-by case basis.
 Applications can be made via the Agriculture Victoria Beekeeper Permits page.